NotAI Pixel

 Cookies

 The pixel does not set cookies.
-Session identifiers are held in memory for the lifetime of the page.
+A session identifier is kept in browser localStorage for the duration of the session, as described in our privacy policy.
 Disclose the pixel in your own privacy notice so visitors know it is running.

 Troubleshooting